-- (a) You may install and use the Software on a single computer; OR install and store the Software on a storage device, such as a network server, used only to install the Software on your other computers over an internal network, provided you have a license for each separate computer on which the Software is installed and run.
-A license for the Software may not be shared, installed or used concurrently on different computers. - (b) The Chat Mapper Commercial version allows the registered user to publish its work according to the license agreement, but neither Chat Mapper nor any principal, director, officer, employee, agent, shareholder or affiliate of Chat Mapper can or shall be held liable for the content of the publication. - (c) The Chat Mapper Commercial version guaranties to the registered user free updates for a whole version cycle and for at least 12 (twelve) months. - (d) The Chat Mapper Commercial version may be licensed by any company, incorporated entity, or individual.
+- (a) You may install and use the Software on a single computer; OR install and store the Software on a storage device, such as a net server, used only to install the Software on your other computers over an internal network, provided you have a license for each so computer on which the Software is installed and run.
+A license for the Software may not be shared, installed or used concurrently different computers. - (b) The Chat Mapper Commercial version allows the registered user to publish its work according to the license agreement, but no Urban Brain Studios nor any principal, director, officer, employee, agent, shareholder or affiliate of Urban Brain Studios can or shall held liable for the content of the publication. - (c) The Chat Mapper Commercial version guaranties to the registered user free updates for a whole version cycle and for at least (twelve) months. - (d) The Chat Mapper Commercial version may be licensed by any company, incorporated entity, or individual.